How To Dehydrate Frozen Vegetables

 When I was a young mother, we did a lot of water bath canning and pressure canning with all the food we could grow or purchase to help our food budget stretch for the year.

-We planted just about every vegetable you could grow in dark rich soil.
+We planted just about every vegetable you could grow in the dark, rich soil.

-We had a gas powdered tiller we bought secondhand, and thankfully it worked.
+We had a gas-powered tiller we bought secondhand, and thankfully, it worked.
 It lasted many years as our family worked together to raise food for the six of us.

-We grew strawberries, the biggest juiciest strawberries we have ever eaten.
-We grew grapes for grape juice, it’s funny how wonderful the memories are when you work as a family to produce your own food.
+We grew strawberries, the biggest and juiciest we have ever eaten.
+We grew grapes for grape juice.
+It’s funny how wonderful the memories are when you work as a family to produce your own food.

 We also dehydrated whatever fruits and vegetables we could grow.
-I lived in Logan, Utah where I visited the Utah State Extension service often.
+I lived in Logan, Utah, where I frequently visited the Utah State Extension Service.

-It was important for me to safely can for my family.
+It was vital for me to safely can for my family.
 I love learning, it’s my passion for sure.

-Today, I’m going to show you how to dehydrate those mixed vegetables, the ones that can be added to so many recipes, like soup and stews.
+Today, I’m going to show you how to dehydrate mixed vegetables, which can be added to many recipes, such as soups and stews.

 How To Dehydrate Frozen Vegetables and Make Vegetable Powder